jython/devguide/docquality.rst

 .. warning:: At present, this is not much modified from the CPython base.

+..
+I've not pulled in the old devguide Python to Jython changes as the section is about Python, not CPython.
+The original (as improved upstream) is valid.
+   And we don't really produce much documentation.
+(Javadoc is a different kettle of fish.)

 Python is known for having good documentation.
 But maintaining all of it and keeping a high level of quality takes a lot of effort.
 Help is always appreciated with the documentation, and it requires little programming